Centromochlus perugiae – Honeycomb Catfish

 Wood cats are unique among catfishes in that they practice internal fertilization.
 The male’s anal fin serves a similar role as the gonopodium in livebearers.

-For good health it is important to understand that wood cats do not hunt along the bottom and they do not eat well during the day.
+For good health it is important to understand that Driftwood Catfish do not hunt along the bottom and they do not eat well during the day.
 In the natural habitat they skim small insects from stream surfaces at night.
 Best is to give them flakes of other floating insect-based foods.
 Frozen mosquito larvaee are also great.
-Using sinking pallets will likely result to very hungry wood cats/
+Using sinking pallets will likely result to very hungry Driftwood catfish.

 P. de Pijper